 “Meditation is not just blissing out under a mango tree.
 It completely changes your brain and therefore changes what you are.”
 Matthieu Ricard, Molecular Geneticist, Buddhist monk and humanitarian

 I recently began meditating again after a long break of many years.
-I used to go to my local Bethnal Green Buddhist Centre and practise basic meditation (in particular what is known as loving kindness meditation or ‘metta bhavana’).
+I used to go to my local centre and practise basic meditation (in particular what is known as loving kindness meditation or ‘metta bhavana’).
 This was sometimes regular and sometimes sporadic but circumstances changed and I eventually stopped.
 Meditation inexplicably fell away and despite knowing that I should probably be meditating (and after many recommendations from people to practise), I never made the time.
 This was due to a mixture of perceived time poverty, rational scepticism and a feeling that I just wasn’t the sort of person (too hyper) that could meditate (even though it had helped me in the past).
 Clearly these excuses were a load of old nonsense but it made sense at the time (a bit like eating a low fat high carb diet)…

 I figured that I could spare 9 minutes out of a day in which I seem to fill every second and despite misgivings, I persevered.
 Needless to say, and being the sort of person that I am, I wanted to read the scientific research behind the effectiveness of meditation and it is fascinating and compelling.
 In combination with Cognitive Behavioural Therapy (which I have also tried), meditation can be extremely effective as a therapeutic tool to fight stress, anxiety and depression, obsessive compulsive disorders and generally improve mood (for more on the effectiveness of this dual treatment – see the video link below).